Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 A concise prayer gathering Guinea-Bissau’s present burden before the Lord.

 Father of mercies, Lord of the nations, we bring Guinea-Bissau before You through Jesus Christ, our risen Savior and faithful High Priest.
-You see every household living under uncertainty, every poor family weighed down by rising costs, every leader tempted by power, and every church seeking to remain faithful in a fragile land.
+You see every household living under uncertainty, every poor family weighed down by rising costs, every leader tempted by power, and every church seeking to remain faithful amid military transition, poverty, and community opposition.

 Have mercy on Guinea-Bissau.
 Restrain violence, corruption, fear, and deceit.
 Establish justice where public trust has been broken, and grant leaders who will serve rather than exploit.
 Provide for the poor, protect the vulnerable, and give peace to communities that have grown tired of instability.

 Strengthen Your church in Guinea-Bissau.
 Keep pastors faithful to Your Word.
-Give believers courage where local pressure is costly, humility where witness requires patience, and love for neighbors who do not yet know Christ.
+Give believers courage where family or community opposition makes obedience costly, humility where witness requires patience, and love for neighbors who do not yet know Christ.
 Let the gospel bear fruit in Bissau, in villages, along the coast, and across the islands.
 Build congregations that are holy, compassionate, prayerful, and steadfast.

 We thank You for every evidence of preserved peace, every open door for worship, every act of neighborly kindness, and every believer who continues to follow Christ quietly and faithfully.
 Let Your kingdom come in Guinea-Bissau.
 Let Christ be trusted, obeyed, and adored.
 And in all things, teach Your people to hope not in rulers, transitions, or earthly stability, but in the unshakable reign of the Lord Jesus Christ.